 Founded in 1984, Sangoma Technologies Corporation ("Sangoma" or the "Company") is publicly traded on the TSX Venture Exchange (TSX VENTURE: STC).
-The Company was incorporated in Canada, its legal name is Sangoma Technologies Corp. and its operating subsidiary is Sangoma Technologies Inc.
+The Company was incorporated in Canada, its legal name is Sangoma Technologies Corporation and its primary operating subsidiaries are Sangoma Technologies Inc., Sangoma US Inc., RockBochs Inc., SIPStation Inc., and Sangoma Technologies PVT LTD.